bibs-lab/SpecGlobX/README.md

 The alignment is done with the filtered experimental spectrum (not all the peaks are considered).

 * When both peaks of an amino acid are not used in the alignment, the amino acid is written between brackets
-* When the peaks of an amino acid are used in the alignment, but this alignment requires a shift, then the amino acid is written,preceded by the value of the mass shift between brackets
+* When the peaks of an amino acid are used in the alignment, but this alignment requires a shift, then the amino acid is written, preceded by the value of the mass shift between brackets
-* When the peaks of an amino acid are used in the alignment and no shift are required for this alignment, then the amino acid is reported as such.
+* When the peaks of an amino acid are used in the alignment and no shift is required for this alignment, then the amino acid is reported as such.
 At the end of the string, the AlignedPeptide column indicates the "not-aligned mass" after the underscore character.

-The preAlignedPeptide column supports the same syntax as the alignedPeptide column, but this column gives information on how SpecGlobX managed the alignment (the dynamic programmation part with the traceBack) before the post-processing step.
+The preAlignedPeptide column supports the same syntax as the alignedPeptide column, but this column gives information on how SpecGlobX managed the alignment (the dynamic programming part with the traceBack) before the post-processing step.